joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-08-28-an-end-to-war.md

 $$P(\text{rout}) = P(\text{rout}|\text{no ties})P(\text{no ties}).$$

-The second part is easy, given that we have an outcome with no ties, the probability that Duane's friend's granddaughter wins every one is just $1/2^{26},$ or, in the general case where there are $4r$ cards ($4$ of each of $r$ kinds, where $r=13$ for the standard deck),
+The second part is easy, given that we have an outcome with no ties, the probability that Duane's friend's grandchild wins every one is just $1/2^{26},$ or, in the general case where there are $4r$ cards ($4$ of each of $r$ kinds, where $r=13$ for the standard deck),

 $$P(\text{rout}|\text{no ties}) = \dfrac{1}{2^{2r}}.$$